-Jill Dillard Updates Website After Criticism; Viewers Still Say She’s Got It Wrong
+Jill Dillard Updates Website After Criticism, Viewers Still Say She’s Got It Wrong

 Jill Dillard, former reality star from the shows 19 Kids and Counting and Counting On, stays in contact with her former viewers through social media platforms and her family’s website.
 After a recent update, Jill promoted her site a bit more, and added a new recipe.
-Drawn to the Dillard Family site through Jill’s social media posts, viewers noticed something about her recipes, and quickly called her out.
-Inquisitr reported recently on commenters accusing Mrs. Dillad of plagiarism, and it seems she took it to heart.
+Drawn to the Dillard Family site through Jill’s social media posts, viewers noticed something about her recipes and quickly called her out.
+Inquisitr reported recently on commenters accusing Mrs. Dillard of plagiarism, and it seems she took it to heart.
 Her website has now been updated, including a disclaimer and partial credits for some recipes or photos.

 A page archived two days ago shows that the Jill Dillard’s newest recipe used to end with a copyright warning.